Lorydima/PyCalcPro/README.md

 > - **Important:**
 >   **Do not delete the `.json` or `.ico` or other file types** in the download folder they are required for the program to function correctly.

-Before you use the software please read the license at this link: <a href="https://github.com/Lorydima/PyCalcPro?tab=License-1-ov-file#">License</a>
+Before you use the software please read the source-avaible license at this link: <a href="https://github.com/Lorydima/PyCalcPro?tab=License-1-ov-file#">License</a>

 # 🛠️Bug reports and issue
 I do my best to keep this project stable and reliable, but bugs can still happen.